Circulatory-System-Disorders

 1) Leucaemia (Blood Cancer)

 Myelogenous cells (bone marrow cells) remain in the bone marrow – and might spread out throughout the body, so that white blood cells are produced in many other organs.
-These white blood cells are not completely differentiated, therefore are defective.
+These white blood cells are not completely differentiated and, therefore are defective.

 Leucaemia may be of different types depending upon the kind of leukocyte, which are undifferentiated and being produced at a faster, than normal rate.
 There might be neutrophilic leucaemia, eosinophilic leucaemia, basophilic leucaemia, monocytic or lymphocytic leucaemia.